isidrolo80/udacity-frontend-final/README.md

-npm run dev //to run in development mode npm run build //To update list files npm run start //Starts the service on port 8081
+npm run dev //to run in development mode npm run build //To update list files npm run start //Starts the service on port 8081 npm run test //Use Jest to run test files
 ```
 npm run start should be used on a different terminal window if using the development environment as it initializes a service needed to run the API